-Our Tween Staff oversee programming for our Fiffles aged nine to twelve.
+Our Tween Staff oversee programming for our Fiffles aged 9 to 12.

 Melissa Geren was diagnosed with diabetes in 1995.
 She went to her first Friends for Life Orlando Conference in 2003 and has been attending Friends for Life conferences ever since.
 Melissa is mom to Maddax (born December 2021), wife to Zach and has three siblings, Sarah, Kayla, and Matthew (diagnosed at age two).
 Melissa works in marketing in Chicago and loves the Windy City.
 Aside from working with Tweens at Friends for Life Conferences each year, Melissa is currently a board member for Children with Diabetes.

-Sarah Johnston has three siblings, two with type 1, and all four siblings are volunteers at Friends For Life!
+Sarah Johnston has three siblings, two with type 1, and all four siblings are staff at Friends For Life!
 Sarah graduated from Marquette University with a degree in Elementary Education as well as Psychology and now teaches middle school STEM in Milwaukee, WI.
 Spending a week at Friends for Life each summer is a huge part of her family’s life.
 Since the age of 10, Sarah spends a week where everyone understands diabetes and all that comes with type 1.
 Friends for Life is filled with amazing people who bring out the best in one another.
-Sarah is so excited to be part of the Friends for Life Tween Team this year!
+Sarah is so excited to work with the Friends for Life tweens and continue to be a part of the staff this year!

 Erica Smith was diagnosed with type 1 diabetes in January 2004.
 Erica attended her first Friends for Life conference in 2004 with her family and has only missed one conference since, which she thoroughly regrets.
 She graduated from Texas A&M University with a Health Education degree.
-Erica currently resides in Round Rock, TX with her husband and son Weston (born April 2022).
-She is a Second Grade teacher in the Austin area.
-Erica says that Friends for Life conferences are the best part of her year and she is very grateful for all the friends she has made at conferences.
-She is extremely excited to be a leader on the Tween Team!
+She currently resides in Round Rock, TX with her husband and son Weston (born April 2022).
+She is a 2nd Grade teacher in the Austin area.
+She says that CWD conferences are the best part of her year and she is very grateful for all the friends she has made at Friends for Life.
+Erica is extremely excited to be on leadership with the tweens!

 John Gallagher was diagnosed with type 1 diabetes in 2011.
-He has attended Friends for Life Orlando since 2013 and is excited to be part of the Tween Team again this year.
-He currently lives in Lewisburg, WV, and graduated from the University of Florida with a Bachelor of Science in Biochemistry.
-John is a current second year osteopathic medical student at West Virginia School of Osteopathic Medicine.
-He has previously worked as an EMT for the last five years and in the Brusko Lab at the University of Florida Diabetes Institute.
-“CWD means to me a place where I can relax and simultaneously forget about diabetes for a while but also learn so many new things about living with type 1 diabetes."
+He has attended Friends for Life Orlando since 2013 and is excited to be joining the Tween staff again this year.
+He currently lives in Orlando, FL, and graduated from the University of Florida with a Bachelors of Science in Biochemistry.
+John currently works at SeaWorld Orlando as an EMT and will be starting medical school at West Virginia School of Osteopathic Medicine in July.
+He has previously worked in the Brusko Lab at the University of Florida Diabetes Institute.
+“CWD means to me a place where I can relax and simultaneously forget about diabetes for awhile but also learn so many new things about living with type 1 diabetes."